-- a country in East Asia that occupies the northern part of the peninsula of Korea; population 22,665,300 (est. 2009); capital, Pyongyang; official language, Korean.
+- a country in East Asia, occupying the northern part of the peninsula of Korea; population 22,665,300 (est. 2009); official language, Korean; capital, Pyongyang.
 Official name Korea, Democratic People's Republic of.

 North Korea was formed in 1948 when Korea was partitioned along the 38th parallel.
-In 1950, North Korean forces invaded the south, but in the war that followed were forced back to more or less the previous border (see Korean War).
-A communist state, which was dominated by its leader Kim Il-sung from 1948 until 1994, North Korea has always sought Korean reunification
+In 1950 North Korean forces invaded the south, but in the war that followed were forced back to more or less the previous border (see Korean War).
+A communist state which was long dominated by the personality of Kim Il-sung, its leader from 1948 to 1994, North Korea has always sought Korean reunification